Women in Walking Art & Community Based Arts Practice

 How can you get involved?

-- Extend your social network to meet people who are involved in and who create community proejcts like Rowena Macaulay of Walk Colchester.
+- Extend your social network to meet people who are involved in and who create community projects like Rowena Macaulay of Walk Colchester.

 - Start and create Walking Art events of your own, or take part in Janes Walks.